Harald-U/Hands-On-Labs/README.md

 [Docker 101](https://www.docker.com/101-tutorial){:target="_blank"}

-Required: Docker or Docker Desktop
+Required: Docker or Docker Desktop or use "Play with Docker" (cloud based in a browser)

 Provided by Docker, Inc.